 I realize this screen shot is a cliche.
 I joked about it with Matticus the other day.
 It’s as striking as it is matter-of-fact, but definitely over-dramatic.
 Many have traveled this path already, and their departure is no different than mine.
-And, hey, I could have included a shot of the sun setting in Stormwind Harbor, or a mock photo of me slashing my wrists, but each would have been in poor taste.

 I’m sure by now most of my readers knew this day was coming.
 I’d already stopped playing the game, and the only reason it remained on my hard drive was so I could get screen shots and video footage for the Cataclysm review.

 I’ve already discussed most of my reasons for quitting the game, but I haven’t really talked about one of my reasons.
 So let’s summarize:

 - I’m generally burnt out on WoW.
 After seven years, that’s what happens.